mikful/mike-blog/_posts/2020-06-05-Udacity-Capstone-Part-1-Definition-and-Data.md

 ## Up Next

 In Part 2 of this blog series, we will look at the methodology and implementation of training the model and improving it iteratively.

+If you have any questions or feedback about this post, I'd be very happy to hear it.
+Please contact me at my GitHub or Twitter using the links below.